wellbay/dropzone3-actions/README.md

 	</tr>
 	<tr>
 		<td>KeyModifiers</td>
 		<td>A comma separated list of key modifiers your action supports.
 When the user drags a file onto your action they can hold a particular modifier key including Command, Option, Control or Shift.
-The held modifier will be passed to your script in the ENV['KEY_MODIFIERS'] variable and you can modify the behaviour of your action based on the held key.
+The held modifier will be passed to your script in the ENV['KEY_MODIFIERS'] variable and you can modify the behavior of your action based on the held key.
 A example of valid values for this field would be "Option" or "Command, Option, Control, Shift" (without quotes).</td>
 		<td>No</td>
 	</tr>
 	<tr>